Remain in Light: Packaging and title

-Weymouth advised Kalman that she wanted simple typography in a bold sans serif font.
-M&Co. complied, with Kalman coming up with the idea of inverting the "A"s in "TALKING HEADS".
+Weymouth advised Kalman that she wanted simple typography in a bold sans-serif font.
+M&Co. complied.
+Kalman came up with the idea of inverting the "A"s in "TALKING HEADS".
 Weymouth and Frantz decided to use the joint credit acronym C/T for the artwork, while Bender and Fisher used initials and code names because the project was not an official MIT venture.
 The design credits read "HCL, JPT, DDD, WALTER GP, PAUL, C/T".
 The final mass-produced version of Remain in Light had one of the first computer-designed record jackets.
 Psychoanalyst Michael A. Brog has called its front cover a "disarming image, which suggests both splitting and obliteration of identity", and which introduces the listener to the album's recurring theme of "identity disturbance"; he has said, "The image is in bleak contrast to the title with the obscured images of the band members unable to 'remain in light'."

 Talking Heads and Eno originally agreed to credit all songs in alphabetical order to "David Byrne, Brian Eno, Chris Frantz, Jerry Harrison and Tina Weymouth" after failing to devise an accurate formula for the split, but the album was released with the label credit: "all songs written by David Byrne & Brian Eno (except "Houses In Motion" and 'The Overload", written by David Byrne, Brian Eno & Jerry Harrison)".
 Frantz, Harrison, and Weymouth disputed the credits, especially for a process they had partly funded.
 According to Weymouth, Byrne told Kalman to doctor the credits on Eno's advice.
 Later editions credit all band members.
-Frantz said, "we felt very burned by the credits dispute".
+Frantz recalled in 2009 that he and Weymouth "felt very burned by the credits dispute".